A Guide to Solving Complex Back Office Problems

 Before you can solve a problem, you need to truly understand it.
 Don’t jump to solutions based on assumptions.
 Instead:

 • Gather Data: Collect as much relevant information as possible.
-This includes metrics like task completion times, error rates, resource utilization, and any reported issues from staff or even customers (as back-office issues can impact the front office).
+This includes metrics like task completion times, error rates, resource utilization, and any reported issues from staff or customers (back-office issues can affect the front office).

 • Separate Fact from Opinion: Ensure your understanding is based on concrete evidence, not just anecdotal observations.